Projects for the conservation of unknown endangered species

 Bangladesh, time-unlimited, since 2014

-For many years, the conservancy organisation "Turtle Survival Alliance" (TSA) has dedicated its work with great commitment to a breeding program for this fascinating turtle, that is supposed to be extinct in the wild (see Slider).
+For many years, the conservancy organisation "Turtle Survival Alliance" (TSA) together with the Zoological Garden Schönbrunn (Vienna, Austria) has dedicated its work with great commitment to a breeding program for this fascinating turtle, that is supposed to be extinct in the wild (see Slider).
 ZGAP has supported the work of TSA for years.
 Concurrently to these ex situ measures, it is necessary to continue long-time efforts to localise free-ranging individuals.

 Philippines, time-unlimited, since 1998